We have introduced a few kinds of method specification clauses so far. In fact there are many more, though most are not widely used:

 Ordering of clauses

-There is no pre-defined order to the clauses within a single specification case (cf. a later lesson on multiple specification cases].
-However, a specification is much more readable if the clauses generally follow the order above, with preconditions first, then frame conditions, followed by postconditions.
+There is no pre-defined order to the clauses within a single specification case (the same applies to multiple specification cases).
+However, a specification is more readable (by people familiar with JML) if the clauses generally follow the order above, with preconditions first, then frame conditions, followed by postconditions.

-There is some meaning to the ordering within the precondition group and within the postcondition group: earlier clauses can set conditions that are needed for later clause to be well-defined.
+There is some meaning to the ordering within the precondition group and within the postcondition group: earlier clauses can set conditions that are needed for later clauses to be well-defined; but ordering only matters within the each kinds of clause; that is ordering matters within the set of preconditions (requires clauses) and separately within the set of postconditions (ensures clauses).
 For example,

 // openjml --esc $@